tostiheld/portfolio/JSONProtocol.md

 }
 ```

-Where <target> = the kind of object to remove and <id> is the id to
+Where &lt;target&gt; = the kind of object to remove and &lt;id&gt; is
-remove
+the id to remove

 ### Disconnect
-is niet nodig - je kan gwn socket.close doen ofzo en als er een error is
-ofzo kan je moeiteloos je opnieuw aanmelden op de server
+not needed - use socket.close() or someting